weiye-chen/weiye-chen.github.io/recursion/index.md

 ```

 ### Hanoi Tower
-&emsp;Hanoi Tower problem is also a classical recursive problem。The problem is described as follows：
+&emsp;Hanoi Tower problem is also a classical recursive problem.
+The problem is described as follows：

 ![Hanoi](./hanoi.gif "Figure1 Hanoi Tower")

 > Hanoi Tower originates from an ancient Indian legend.
 When Brahma created the world, he made three diamond pillars, on which 64 gold discs were stacked in order of size from bottom to top.
 The Brahma ordered the Brahman to rearrange the disc from below on another pillar in order of size.
 It is also stipulated that **cannot put the large disk on the small disk at any time, and only one disk can be moved between three columns at a time**.
 How should we operate?

 **Problem analysis**